fananimi/pyzk/docs/index.rst

 2. from original repository

-Go to https://github.com/fananimi/pyzk and clone the latest source code by using git, and then just execute the setup.py file.
+Go to `repository <//github.com/fananimi/pyzk>`_ then clone the latest source code by using git, and then just execute the setup.py file.

  ``$ python setup.py install``